Should I go to work?

 We understand the pandemic may mean workers won’t be able to meet a qualification condition on their registration.
 If someone is unable to meet it, we’ll give them an extra 12 months to gain a qualification.
 They can carry on working as normal.

-Following discussion with SQA and other partners we published Supplementary guidance for SVQ assessment centres in May.
+Following discussion with SQA and other partners we published Supplementary guidance for SVQ assessment centres (updated November 2020).

 Paying fees and renewing registration

 At the end of your registration period we will will invite you to renew your registration.
 Please submit your renewal application form before your renewal date.
 If you are having any difficulty paying your annual fee or renewing your registration because of the current situation please contact us using the web form on our Contact us page.

 Fitness to practise

 We’re getting queries from people involved in our fitness to practise process about their individual circumstances.
 We’ll get back to people as soon as we can.

 We've also made some changes to our fitness to practise processes to focus resources on supporting the sector.

 Hardship funding for social work students

 Scottish Government has provided emergency financial support to universities to help students facing hardship because of COVID-19.
 It is available to all students, undergraduate and postgraduate students whether full time or part time, at the discretion of the university.